Builder68/OpenEarlyMacsRAMexpansion/README.md

 Start the installation by opening one leg of resistor R42.
 This only applies to LB revisions that have an R42 resistor and IC U13F populated.
 Early LB revisions from Macintosh 128K will not have these components.

+### Resistor Arrays RP2 & RP3 (LB)

+In order to install the auxiliary board, resistor arrays RP2 and RP3 must be removed from the logic board (LB) and solder in their places socket pin headers.
+The auxiliary board will connect to these sockets via  J6 & J7 which are male to male pin headers (machined round type)

 ## Boards Install

 ### Option A: Soldering piggyback sockets